PythonBlue/SRJV/README.md

 >1a.
 Each SFZ filename should preferably begin with "xxx-" where the x's are numbers, though anything else for the first four characters that organize them the way you wish for the ROM will do.
 The format also only allows up to twelve characters, so anything more than 16 characters (including the prefix) will be truncated!
 Additionally, the required opcodes for full use of these tools are "sample" and "hikey".

 >1b.
 All samples in the SFZ files should point to WAV samples located in the same directory.
-As of November 30th, 2023, the 'smpl' chunk is no longer required for WAV files other than ones mapped to middle C and without looping (SFZ opcodes can now work as well), but it's still highly recommended as the SFZ route depends on only the first occurrence of a smpl-less WAV file in the multisample entries.
+As of November 30th, 2023, the 'smpl' chunk is no longer required, but it's still recommended if you want to save space on the ROM by avoiding duplicate sample table entries.

 2. If you're particularly technically savvy, an additional but optional step is to edit the headers of the included Template ROM.
 This will be necessary if you wish to import a recognizable card other than that ID.

-3. If you wish to import patches as well, make sure there is a SysEx bank dump of JV2080, JD990, and/or JV80 presets included.
-These dumps should be stored in the following path relative to the samples to import: "Patches/2080.syx" for JV2080 patches, "Patches/80.syx" for JV80 patches, and "Patches/990.syx" for JD990 patches.
-Note that if you wish to import more patches than the user bank size of the model allows (64 for JV80 and JD990, 128 for JV2080), you'll need to merge multiple SysEx files into one (the assumed maximum is 256).
+3. If you wish to import patches as well, make sure there is a SysEx bank dump of JV-2080, JD-990, and/or JV-80 presets included.
+These dumps should be stored in the following path relative to the samples to import: "Patches/2080.syx" for JV-2080 patches, "Patches/80.syx" for JV-80 patches, and "Patches/990.syx" for JD990 patches.
+Note that if you wish to import more patches than the user bank size of the model allows (64 for JV-80 and JD-990, 128 for JV-2080), you'll need to merge multiple SysEx files into one (the assumed maximum is 256).

 4. It should now hopefully be as simple as running "runme.py".